posos-tech/rd-technical-test/README.md

 ## Bonus part

-- Implement a `test` in your Makefile to request the api with the provided test set to get predictions in a `(ID,question,intent)` format saved to a `predictions.csv` file in the root of your repository;
-- Use of an hyperparameter optimizer on a fixed validation set;
-- Quantify the variability of model performance;
+- Quantify the variability of model performance
 - Build a web interface for the API.

 - - -

 ## How to get help

-For any help send me an email.
+For any help send an email to research@posos.fr

 - - -

-## Contributing

-For any contribution, open an issue so we can talk about it.